18th & Vine

 The Kansas City workhouse is an 1897 limestone structure that resembles a castle.
 The workhouse was designed by local architects A. Wallace Love and James Oliver Hog, and since the Romanesque revival style was in style at the end of the 19th century, the architects chose the medieval castle design.
 Although it may look like it was built for royalty, the four-story Kansas City Workhouse was originally a city jail for petty offenders, vagrants, and debtors.
 As such, this historic workhouse put its prisoners to work.
 Women sewed prison uniforms while the men labored for the city’s public works department.
 Prisoners even quarried the limestone used for the workhouse’s construction.
 By 1924, the workhouse closed and the castle served many purposes until the building was abandoned in 1972.

-African Americans in Kansas City established Lincoln Electric Park in the early 1900s.
-This amusement park for African Americans was located at 20th and Woodland and offered a respite from the discrimination the prevented African Americans from enjoying Electric Park, the city's other amusement park at 46th and the Paseo.
-On August 14th, the park was home to one of the first and only public showings of Lincoln Motion Picture Company's signature film, "Realization of a Negro's Ambition."
+A group of local African American investors established Lincoln Electric Park in 1915 and the park operated for four or five years.
+During that time, this small amusement park offered a respite from the discrimination that prevented African Americans from enjoying Electric Park, Kansas city's other amusement park at 46th and the Paseo.
+Lincoln Electric Park was centered around a large pavilion and bandstand that offered a variety of events and entertainments, and also included a Ferris wheel, pool, and merry-go-round.
+On August 14, 1916, the park was home to one of the first and only public showings of Lincoln Motion Picture Company's signature film, "Realization of a Negro's Ambition."
 The film was a response by the black-owned film company to the "Birth of a Nation," which presented former slaves as unworthy of full citizenship or equal rights.